frongrider2/frongrider2/README.md

 king mongkut's university of technology thonburi.
 I had learnt a lot <br>
 for nodejs field. after that, I have kept learning coding as <br>
 a fullstack developer.
 Especially, on React React Native field. <br>
-I have experiences more than 1 years of developing as a Self-project <br>
+I have experiences more than 4 years of developing as a Self-project <br>
 and Freelance.
 I'm looking for new chanllenging project.
 Might be <br>
 startup or something else.
 Let Go to the moon with us!! <br><br><br><br>
 </div>
-💻🧘‍♂️ [My Profile Website and Contact information in here 😇😇😇]
   <h3 style="color: yellow">
-  For see my private project please contact me 😇😇😇
+ 💻🧘‍♂️ For see my private project please contact me 😇😇😇
 </h3>
 </p>